Shop & Buy Discount Theme Park Tickets — Use Promo Code Parkprodigy10 to Save an Extra $10 on Select Tickets Shop Now

 Five+ days at Universal Orlando Resort

-In our opinion, 5 to 6 days is ideal for those visiting Universal Orlando in 2025.
+In our opinion, 5 to 6 days is ideal for those visiting Universal Orlando.
 In prior years, Universal worked better with 3-4 days, but with the addition of Epic Universe families will need much more time to do all three parks, the one water park and have time to relax.
 Don’t forget the certain Signature hotels have free Express Pass for all guests registered to the room if you’re wanting to splurge on a more expensive hotel to relax at.

-We also see this to be a very popular option for families who plan their vacation to Universal during Halloween Horror nights, as many guests enjoy visiting that event at least two nights during their trip as well.
+We also see this to be a very popular option for families who plan their vacation to Universal during Halloween Horror Nights, as many guests enjoy visiting that event at least two nights during their trip as well.

 Related Page: How to Plan a Disney World and Universal Orlando Split Stay